c4v4/cft/README.md

 - _Control Type Conversions_: Restrict implicit casts, e.g., to avoid mixing row and column variables.
 - _Introduce Specialized Types_: Utilize alternative number representations like fixed-point types for specific use cases.

-This approach tries to strike a good a balance between ease of use for common numeric types and the ability to tailor the library to your specific requirements.
+This approach tries to strike a good a balance between ease of use for common numeric types and the ability to tailor the library to your specific needs.